 As we enter week two of remote learning, Fr.
 Trey and I would like to say thank you.
-We recognize that this is a very stressful and uncertain time for you and your family.
+We recognize that this is a very stressful and uncertain time for you and your family as we navigate through the effects of COVID-19 together.
 SEA students, families, faculty, and staff are adjusting extremely well to this very different learning model.
 The team and I appreciate your kindness, questions, and ongoing communication.
 The SEA community is resilient.

 Drawing from national guidance to continue social distancing efforts and yesterday’s FDOE directive for all Florida public schools to extend their closure periods, the Sweetwater Episcopal Academy campus will remain closed through April 30.
 We anticipate returning to campus Monday, May 4, unless the FDOE extends the closure period again.

 Like you, we are eager to return to campus.
 Until then, our faculty will continue to deliver remote student instruction in meaningful and helpful ways.
 As an independent school, we will continue to issue credit for remote instruction, and do not plan to extend our school year into summer months.